maxcnunes/rust-playground/README.md

 # rust-playground

-Nothing fancy, just a repository to keep track of important references and some coding I might write while I am learning Rust.
+Nothing fancy, just a personal repository to keep track of some code I might write while learning Rust and references I find helpful to Rust resources.

 ## Resources